monojk/psedb-query/README.md

 * report-wrong-filepaths.py

-  print media that don't belong to the intended datastructure
+  print media that don't belong to the intended directory tree